iv4nst/imdb_manager_v2/README.md

 The app is now executable.

-A demo WATCHLIST.csv is included, but you should download your own so it can work properly.
+A demo WATCHLIST.csv is included, but you should download your own so it can work properly with your account.

 #### Run the app via IMDb Watchlist Manager